• Skip to main content

 1. Restart MacBook

-Sometimes, the problem is due to a stuck program, process or software glitch interfering with proper functioning of the Camera App or Apps trying to access the Camera on your Mac.
+The problem could be due to a software glitch interfering with proper functioning of the Camera app.

-Click on Apple Logo in top-menu bar and select Restart option in the drop-down menu.
+1. Click on Apple Logo in top-menu bar and select Restart in the drop-down menu.

 Restart Mac